Kaneto Shindo: Final films and death

-After Otowa's death, her role as lead actress in Shindo's films was taken over by Shinobu Otake, who would star in four of his films.
+After Otowa's death, her role as lead actress in Shindō's films was taken over by Shinobu Otake, who would star in four of his films.
 In Will to Live (1999), a black comedy on the problems of ageing, Otake played a daughter with bipolar disorder of an elderly father who has fecal incontinence, played by Rentarō Mikuni.

-In 2000, at the age of 88, Shindo filmed By Player, a biography of actor and long-time associate Taiji Tonoyama, incorporating aspects of the history of Shindo's film company, Kindai Eiga Kyokai, and using footage of Otowa shot in 1994.
+In 2000, at the age of 88, Shindō filmed By Player, a biography of actor and long-time associate Taiji Tonoyama, incorporating aspects of the history of Shindō's film company, Kindai Eiga Kyokai, and using footage of Otowa shot in 1994.

 The 2003 Owl, again starring Otake, used as a background the true story of farmers sent back from Japanese colonies in Manchuria to unworkable farmland at the end of the Second World War.
-The entire film was shot on a single set, partly because of Shindo's mobility problems.
-It was entered into the 25th Moscow International Film Festival, where Shindo won a special award for his contribution to world cinema.
+The entire film was shot on a single set, partly because of Shindō's mobility problems.
+It was entered into the 25th Moscow International Film Festival, where Shindō won a special award for his contribution to world cinema.

-In 2010, Shindo directed Postcard, a story of middle-aged men drafted for military service at the end of the second world war loosely based on Shindo's own experiences.
+In 2010, Shindō directed Postcard, a story of middle-aged men drafted for military service at the end of the second world war loosely based on Shindō's own experiences.
 Postcard was selected as the Japanese submission for the Academy Award for Best Foreign Language Film, but did not make the January shortlist.
-Due to failing health, Shindo announced that it would be his last film at its premiere at the Tokyo International Film Festival.
+Due to failing health, Shindō announced that it would be his last film at its premiere at the Tokyo International Film Festival.

-For the last forty years of his life, Shindo lived in a small apartment in Akasaka.
+For the last forty years of his life, Shindō lived in a small apartment in Akasaka.
 After the death of Nobuko Otowa, he lived alone.
 Although he had been able to walk all over Tokyo in his eighties, he lost mobility in his legs in his nineties.
-Because of his need for care, Kaze Shindo moved into his apartment and lived with him for the last six years of his life, acting as his caregiver.
-Kaze Shindo appears in the credits for Shindo's later films credited as "Kantoku kenkō kanri", "Management of director's health".
+Because of his need for care, Kaze Shindō moved into his apartment and lived with him for the last six years of his life, acting as his caregiver.
+Kaze Shindō appears in the credits for Shindō's later films credited as "Kantoku kenkō kanri", "Management of director's health".

-From April to May 2012 a committee in the city of Hiroshima presented a tribute to Shindo to commemorate his 100th birthday.
-This event included screenings of most of his films and special guests such as Shindo himself and longtime admirer Benicio del Toro.
+From April to May 2012 a committee in the city of Hiroshima presented a tribute to Shindō to commemorate his 100th birthday.
+This event included screenings of most of his films and special guests such as Shindō himself and longtime admirer Benicio del Toro.

-Shindo died of natural causes on 29 May 2012.
+Shindō died of natural causes on 29 May 2012.
 According to his son Jiro, he was talking in his sleep about new film projects even at the end of his life.
 He requested that his ashes be scattered on the Sukune island in Mihara where The Naked Island was filmed, and where half of Nobuko Otowa's ashes were also scattered.